ADP-Dynatrace/dt-appsec-powerup/README.md

-# Dynatrace AppSec Remediator V1.06
+# Dynatrace AppSec Powerup
-Command Line Automated Security Reporting Tool for  for DT Security
+Automated Security Reporting Tool for for Dynatrace Security

 ## Features
 Built with log4j in mind, the remediator provides the ability to: